prysmakou/prysmakou/README.md

 ### Thank you for the interest in my profile 👋

-If you interested in my contribution history, it is private repos of the projects i proudly participated in.
+If you interested in my contribution history, it is in private repos of the projects i proudly participated in.

 - 🔭 I do:
   - Engineering management